vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 **Future work**

-Write a desktop application with IUP for everydays' use and make it a Common Lisp flagship.
+Write a desktop application with IUP/your toolkit of choice for everydays' use and make it a Common Lisp flagship.

 Study other approaches to GUI bindings.
 What about [gtk-server](http://www.gtk-server.org/)?
 GObject introspection?
-An effort started for Qt: [giqt](https://github.com/mrosset/giqt/) (in which we recognize @ambrevar from the [Nyxt project](https://github.com/atlas-engineer/nyxt/): supporting them is helping the Lisp ecosystem).
+An effort started for Qt: [giqt](https://github.com/mrosset/giqt/) (in which we recognize @ambrevar from the [Nyxt project](https://github.com/atlas-engineer/nyxt/): supporting them is helping the Lisp ecosystem too).

 LispWorks' [CAPI](http://www.lispworks.com/products/capi.html) and Allegro's [Common Graphics](https://franz.com/products/allegro-common-lisp/acl_ide.lhtml)
 are proprietary, but have free trial versions and are the most advanced GUI toolkits for Common Lisp.
 CAPI even targets the Android platform.
-Examples and tutorials would be welcome.
+More examples and tutorials are necessary.

 ## Machine Learning

+- [CLML](https://github.com/mmaul/clml), developed at Mathematical Systems Inc., a Japanese company.

 ## System

-uiop
+To quote Fernando again:

+> UIOP, ASDF’s portable compatibility layer, contains a large set of tools for portably doing everything from querying the hostname to running external programs to manipulating environment variables.

+We should not require cl-fad nor Osicat anymore.

+Built on top of UIOP, Ruricolist's [cmd](https://github.com/ruricolist/cmd) brings short and handy commands to run and pipe programs.

 ## Web Development